xima-media/xm_formcycle/README.md

 ### 1. Extension configuration

-Set your Formcycle credentials in the extension configuration via TYPO3 backend or in your `config/system/settings.php`:
+Set your formcycle credentials in the extension configuration via TYPO3 backend or in your `config/system/settings.php`:

 ```php
 'EXTENSIONS' => [